 - Airway diseases -- These diseases affect the tubes (airways) that carry oxygen and other gases into and out of the lungs.
 They usually cause a narrowing or blockage of the airways.
-Airway diseases include asthma, emphysema, bronchiectasis, and chronic bronchitis.
-People with airway diseases often say they feel as if they are "trying to breathe out through a straw."
+Airway diseases include asthma, COPD and bronchiectasis.
+People with airway diseases often say they feel as if they're "trying to breathe out through a straw."

 - Lung circulation diseases -- These diseases affect the blood vessels in the lungs.
 They are caused by clotting, scarring, or inflammation of the blood vessels.
 They affect the ability of the lungs to take up oxygen and release carbon dioxide.
 These diseases may also affect heart function.
 An example of a lung circulation disease is pulmonary hypertension.

 Many lung diseases involve a combination of these three types.